felipemanga/ProjectABE/README.md

 # Emulator interface

 You can play by touching the buttons, if you have a touchscreen.
-If your device has a keyboard, use the arrow keys and Ctrl/A/Z for button A and Alt/B/S/X for button B. Joysticks/pads are also supported, if your browser supports the gamepad API.
+If your device has a keyboard, use the *arrow keys* and Ctrl/*A*/Z for button A and Alt/*B*/S/X for button B. Joysticks/pads are also supported, if your browser supports the gamepad API.

-Press F to toggle fullscreen mode.
+Press *F* to toggle fullscreen mode.

-You can start/stop recording a GIF of the game by pressing R.
+You can start/stop recording a GIF of the game by pressing *R*.

-To exit a game and go back to the list, click on the power button above the screen.
+To exit a game and go back to the list, click on the *power button* above the screen.

-Some games look/play better on a vertical screen, like [1942](https://raw.githubusercontent.com/eried/ArduboyCollection/master/Arcade%2F1943%2F1943.hex) or [Breakout-V](http://www.crait.net/arduboy/breakoutv/app.hex).
-The emulator can be put in vertical mode by clicking on the chip to the lower-right of the Arduboy's screen.
+Some games look/play better on a vertical screen, like [1942](https://felipemanga.github.io/ProjectABE/?url=https://raw.githubusercontent.com/eried/ArduboyCollection/master/Arcade%2F1943%2F1943.hex) or [Breakout-V](https://felipemanga.github.io/ProjectABE/?url=http://www.crait.net/arduboy/breakoutv/app.hex).
+The emulator can be put in vertical mode by clicking on the *chip in the lower-right* of the Arduboy's screen.

-If you want to debug the game you're currently playing, click on the USB port (bottom-center, online version only, for now).
+If you want to debug the game you're currently playing, click on the *USB port* (bottom-center, online version only, for now).